 How to Open a Car Rental Business with No Money

 The business plan you created comes in handy at this stage of your enterprise as it is a requirement to apply for SBA loan programs and other funding programs the administration has available for small businesses.

-Other funding options include crowdfunding, a home equity loan, or a rollover for business funding from your retirement plan (ROBS).
 You can also apply for a credit card with an interest-free period to help kick things off if you have good credit.

 There are also business loans, like equipment financing or a business auto loan, you can use to fund specific aspects of your business.
 These loans are easier to acquire as the equipment acts as collateral.